 As you build up your confidence and stability, your gymnastic rings workout can grow with you.

 For instance, you can begin to use the rings to support your entire body.
 You can do this by performing a full ring pull up for instance, which will require you to perform the movement with more rigidity in your core.
-Tougher still is a ring dip, where you will rest your hands on top of the rings and then lower your upper body.
-This shouldn’t be attempted by beginners as a lot of control is required to avoid injury.
+Tougher still is a ring dip, where you rest your hands on top of the rings and lower your upper body.
+Beginners shouldn’t attempt this as a lot of control is required to avoid injury.

 Your gymnastic rings workout can grow with you.

-Different grips like the false grip open up entirely new avenues to explore too, such as the ring muscle up (a true feat of strength and control).
+Different grips like the false grip open up entirely new avenues to explore, such as the ring muscle-up (a true feat of strength and control).

 In short, a gymnastic rings workout can be as challenging or basic as you want it to be.
 It’s fantastic for creating core strength thanks to its unstable nature, and it’s brilliant for making your workouts more fun and varied.
 Why not give some gymnastic ring exercises a try?

-A pair of basic wooden gymnastic rings with a smooth texture.
-You may want to use a little chalk if you are starting out, but this is the authentic experience!
+These are a pair of basic wooden gymnastic rings with a smooth texture.
+You may want to use a little chalk if you are starting out, but this is the authentic experience.